xenify-io/litepaper/README.md

 ## ◽️ Proof of Burn

-  - A mechanism in which users burn tokens to demonstrate their commitment to the platform and receive equity in return.
+  - A commitment mechanism where users burn tokens, demonstrating their support for the protocol and earning equity in return.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ First Principles

-  - A methodology that involves breaking down complex problems into their fundamental elements to find innovative solutions.
+  - First principles in crypto are the fundamental concepts driving decentralized digital currencies, focusing on permissionless access, transparency, trustlessness, decentralisation, and immutability.
+These principles guide the growth and innovation of cryptocurrencies, enabling informed decision-making and shaping the future of decentralised finance.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)